You can add web-based media content to the surface of any objects you are allowed to modify. To add media to an object:

 Note: If you later re-enable Auto Scale Media on Face of Object, it uses your defined Size as a starting point.
 Therefore, if you set a very small Size, Second Life attempts to properly scale your media's aspect ratio using that small size.

 Aligning the media

 This is easy.
-Back in the Texture tab of the build tools, click Align.
-You should see the media wrap and "hug" the full face of the prim.
+Back in the Texture tab of the Build Tools window, click Align.
+The media aligns itself to "hug" the full face of the prim.
 If it doesn't, there may be elements on the media's source page that interfere with positioning.

 Entering the aspect ratio

 In your web browser, do a pixels-to-meters conversion:

 In one set of boxes, enter the pixel dimensions of the media you used earlier.

 In the other set of boxes, enter one of the desired dimensions of the object.
 The calculator gives you the other number.

 In the Object tab of the Build Tools window, enter that second set of metric numbers.
 The object resizes and the media should appear at the right aspect ratio without undesired squashing or stretching.

 Some objects in Second Life can display web-based media content, much like a common web browser.
 If you are already comfortable browsing the web, Shared Media controls should be easy to learn.